adeubank/adej-microscope/README.md

 Meteor has data sources that fire callbacks when they are changed.
 Meteor calls this reactivity.
 It accomplishes this with `computations`.
 We could manually accomplish this by binding an `observe` function on top of a data source.
 Then we could do the heavy lifting of what happens on certain callbacks.

+## Creating Posts

+Meteor uses JavaScript to create models.
+There is no need to send any POST data to the server.
+Meteor takes care of everything else.
+When developing production applications remember to remove the `insecure` package.

+The `allow` method is what determines if a model can be created or not.

+A Meteor `method` is a function that runs on the server and is able to be called on the client.
+It is useful for model validations.
+You use Meteor `method` and use `call` to execute a named method.